 9. Go to this massive street party with food and live music

-12. Try out the newest community-based golf entertainment spot in town
+11. Try out this community-based golf entertainment spot in town

-A community-based golf and entertainment venue, Golf It!, recently opened its doors on the south bank of Hogganfield Loch.
-The new indoor and outdoor facility boasts a range of “introductory golf formats” including a “twist on pitch and putt, three adventure golf courses, community putting greens and a 52-bay double-decker floodlit driving range.”
+A community-based golf and entertainment venue, Golf It!, is located on the south bank of Hogganfield Loch.
+The indoor and outdoor facility boasts a range of “introductory golf formats” including a “twist on pitch and putt, three adventure golf courses, community putting greens and a 52-bay double-decker floodlit driving range.”
 What is more, Glasgow’s beloved street food vendor Big Feed is making the venue into a permanent home, cooking up a storm with everyone’s favourite street food options.